byuitechops/create-homepage/readme.md

 None

 ## Process
-1. GET the homepage template
+1. GET the correct homepage template/module
 2. Clean & fill the template
 3. Create the page in Canvas
-4. Set the new page as the homepage
+4. Set the new page/module as the homepage

 ## Log Categories
 This module does not use course.log anywhere.